njs-templates/svelte/README.md

 ## Next steps

 - [ ] Run `yarn dev` to start Vite and make sure everything's working.
+- [ ] In `package.json`, change the project name and version.
+- [ ] Delete the following:
-- [ ] Delete `LICENSE.txt` from the root of the directory.
+    - [ ] `LICENSE.txt` from the root of the directory.
         - If your project still uses an MIT License, just edit the author and year.
     - [ ] Either delete `CHANGELOG.md` or remove its contents.
-- [ ] In `package.json`, change the project name and version.
-- [ ] Delete the boilerplate from `src/routes/+page.svelte`,
+    - [ ] The boilerplate from `src/routes/+page.svelte`,
 `src/lib/components/HelloWorld.svelte` and `src/app.css`.
         - You can easily do this from the Todo Tree tab in VS Code.
-- [ ] Delete the `.git/` folder if you cloned this repo.
+    - [ ] The `.git/` folder if you cloned this repo.
 - [ ] Run a `git init` to start tracking changes.
 - [ ] Do whatever.
 This code is yours now.
 Credit is appreciated but not needed.